njsdias/njsdias/README.md

 My curiosity takes me explore the state of the art of several ML models.

-I'm interested in problems that involves:
+I'm interested in problems that involve:
 - engineering & IoT,
 - signal processing,
 - anomaly detection,